Brazilian Carnival: Minas Gerais

 Other cities in the state, such as Juiz de Fora, Abaeté, Pompéu, and Três Pontas, also have popular parades.

 Ouro Preto is popular among college students.
 The city has a large proportion of students, who during the year live in places called Repúblicas (a Brazilian equivalent to a frat house).
 During carnival, the Repúblicas turn to affordable accommodation for both residents and visitors coming from all over the country.
 The city hills, narrow streets, and stone pavement prevent traffic of heavy sound trucks.

 Zé Pereira dos Lacaios, the oldest carnival block in Brazil with more than 150 years, parade in the city.

-The first carnival party in Belo Horizonte happened in 1897, even before the inauguration of the city.
+The first carnival party in Belo Horizonte took place in 1897, even before the inauguration of the city.

 Still, for decades the carnival in the city was not as popular as in historical cities.

-Only in the 2010s the situation has changed, and the carnival started gaining increasing popularity.
+Beginning in the 2010s the situation has changed, and the carnival has started gaining increased popularity.

 In 2017, Belo Horizonte had the largest carnival in its history and the third-largest in Brazil.
-There were more than three million people on the streets, with about 500,00 tourists.
+There were more than three million people on the streets, with about 500,000 tourists.
 The Baianas Ozadas block hit a record audience of 500,000 people.